School vs. Nightlife: Answer These Questions Before Choosing an Apartment

 When you’re on the hunt for a place to live, you’ll want to come home to somewhere that suits your personality and your needs.

-The amenities, the parking, and the location are all important factors when choosing where you’ll want to live for the next two or so years.
+The apartment's amenities, the parking, and location are all important factors when choosing where you’ll want to live for the next two or so years.

 As a student, having an apartment that isn’t too far from campus may be ideal.